SRI-CSL/high-assurance-crypto/ha-mpc.md

 # Computer-aided Verification and Synthesis of Secure Multiparty Computation (MPC) Protocols

-This repository contains software for projects focusing on computer-aided verification and automated synthesis of high-assurance secure multiparty computation (MPC) protocols.
+This repository contains EasyCrypt formalization and other software for computer-aided verification and automated synthesis of high-assurance secure multiparty computation (MPC) protocols.

 ## Table of contents